Modelling non-stationarity in asymptotically independent extremes: Discussion

 We have proposed a novel method for capturing non-stationary extremal dependence structures under asymptotic independence.
 Our method has been successfully applied to heavily non-stationary data from the UKCP18, allowing us to obtain return curve estimates up to the year 2080 and thereby illustrating how this framework could help improve practical risk management under future climate scenarios.

-We have investigated the properties of our estimators via simulation and have observed them generally perform well in terms of bias.
+We have investigated the properties of our estimators via simulation and have observed them to generally perform well in terms of bias.
 While it would be desirable also to have theoretical results on bias of the estimators, this is very challenging in practice and is likely to require assumptions that are too strict to make the results worthwhile.
 Potentially a more promising line of future work would be the development of diagnostic plots for non-stationary ADF and return curve estimates.
 Our diagnostic procedures were limited to comparison of rolling window $\eta$ estimates against those derived from the ADF.
-In general, diagnostic plots for return curves, such as those introduced in \citetalias{Murphy-Barltrop2022a}, require stationarity assumptions.
+A further possibility would be the exploit the fact $(K_{w,t} - u_{w,t})\lambda(w \mid \mathbf{z}_t)$, $K_{w,t} > u_{w,t}$, as defined in Section \ref{sec:novel_model}, should follow a standard exponential distribution for each ray $w$.
+The use of diagnostic plots could also be helpful for informing covariate selection.
+In general, existing diagnostic plots for return curves, such as those introduced in \citet{Murphy-Barltrop2023}, require stationarity assumptions.

 For the sake of simplicity, we have restricted attention to the bivariate setting.
 However, it is worth noting that all methods could in principle be extended to the general multivariate setting.
-This scenario results in additional modelling complexities, since different extremal dependence regimes can exist within subvectors of a multivariate random vector.
-Moreover, applications of multivariate extremal risk measures are limited, owing in part to the fact visualisation and interpretation becomes more challenging in this setting.
+This scenario results in additional complexities, since different extremal dependence regimes can exist within subvectors of a multivariate random vector, and more sophisticated model formulations may be required to capture such dependence structures.
+Moreover, applications of multivariate extremal risk measures are limited, owing in part to the fact visualisation and interpretation becomes more challenging in higher dimensions.